Schibsted-Tech-Polska/stp.pediff/README.md

 (most different first).
 * Optionally, you can toggle visibility of matching tasks (100% compability) with "Show only differing" button below.
-* By default, the tool renders lighter (and uglier) jpg images to save download times.
-You can change this behavior with "HQ" button.
+* By default, the tool renders lighter (and uglier) jpg images to reduce download times.
+You can change this behavior with the "HQ" button, which forces pediff to load much heavier png images.
 * In the bottom left corner there's "Test coverage" link.
 [More on coverage](#coverage).

 #### Task view